Should You Use Plain English in Bids?

 This question was recently asked in my online Australian Editors and Writers Group.

-However, some added the caveat that it is necessary to be very careful of not changing the meaning.
-It’s important to reflect the customer’s/intended audience’s own language.
-You need to be aware of the use of key words and terms, especially in technical documents where misuse or alterations could confuse the meaning.
+Some in the group, while agreeing with the majority opinion, added the caveat that it is necessary to be very careful of not changing the meaning.
+It’s important to reflect the customer’s/intended audience’s own language, and of being aware of the use of key words and terms, especially in technical documents where misuse or alterations could confuse the meaning.

-As a bid writer and editor of many years standing, I pondered to what extent plain English can effectively be used in bids and proposals, especially in highly technical documents that express complex ideas for specialist audiences, and what the barriers might be to its usage.
+Setting aside the writer’s question and clear frustration with the language in her bid, as a bid writer and editor of many years’ standing, I pondered to what extent plain English can effectively be used in bids and proposals, especially in highly technical documents that express complex ideas for specialist audiences, and what the barriers might be to its usage.

 Plain language can help even specialist audiences process dense amounts of information more quickly and easily.
 Too much explanation in writing can be annoying and generally unnecessary.
 Expert use of plain English will achieve a good balance, where nothing is ‘dumbed down’ but the technical ideas are expressed more clearly.
 Even the most technical of writing is more readable with the support of good grammar, consistency in language usage and terminology, accuracy in spelling, and clear sentence structure.